SpiderLabs/OWASP-CRS-Documentation/quickstart.rst

 	wget https://github.com/SpiderLabs/owasp-modsecurity-crs/archive/master.zip

 Once this is installed extract it somewhere well known on your server.
-Typically this will be in the webserver directory (we are demonstrating with Apache below)
+Typically this will be in the webserver directory.
+We are demonstrating with Apache below For information on configuring Nginx or IIS see :doc:`install`.
+Additionally, while it is a successful practice to make a new 'modsecurity.d' folder as outlined below, it isn't strictly necessary.
+The path scheme outlined is the common to RHEL based operating systems, you may have to adjust the Apache path used to match your installation.

 .. code-block:: bash

+    mkdir /etc/httpd/modsecurity.d
-	mv owasp-modsecurity-crs-master.zip /etc/httpd/
+    mv owasp-modsecurity-crs-master.zip /etc/httpd/modsecurity.d/
-	cd /etc/httpd/
+    cd /etc/httpd/modsecurity.d
     unzip owasp-modsecurity-crs-master.zip -d owasp-modsecurity-crs

 After extracting the rule set we have to set up the main OWASP configuration file.
 We provide an example configuration file as part of the package (Note: Other aspects of ModSecurity are controlled by the recommended ModSecurity configuration rules, packaged with ModSecurity) located in the main directory: modsecurity_crs_10_setup.conf.example.
 For many people this will be a good enough starting point but you should take the time to look through this file before deploying it to make sure it's right for your environment.
 For more information see :doc:`configuration`.